trento-project/docs/guides/manual-installation.md

  Solution 2: break golang-github-prometheus-prometheus-2.37.6-150100.4.17.1.x86_64 by ignoring some of its dependencies
 ```

-As we have added the prometheus user/group, we can safely ignore this warning and proceed with the installation (option 2).

 Enable and start the prometheus service:

 ```bash
 systemctl enable --now prometheus
 ```

-Allow prometheus to be accessible from docker.
-Add an exception on firewalld:
+Allow prometheus to be accessible from docker and add an exception on firewalld **(ONLY if firewalld is enabled)**:

 ```bash
 firewall-cmd --zone=docker --add-port=9090/tcp --permanent